andreww2012/mongoose-zod/README.md

 The example above demonstrates that there are three ways of defining type options for the field: `.mongooseTypeOptions({ ... })`, `.mongoose({typeOptions: { ... }})` or by using a stand-alone function `addMongooseTypeOptions({ ... })`.
 There's a good reason why these options exist and here is the recipe for their correct usage:

 - Use `.mongooseTypeOptions` in shared schemas you're planning to merge/extend/modify (because after you've used `.mongoose()` you won't be able to do any of these operations).
-- Сonsequently, use `.mongoose` elsewhere.
+- Consequently, use `.mongoose` elsewhere.
 It's less verbose and this way you separate field type declarations from field metadata like indexes, custom validators, etc. Moreover, **only here type safety is fully available** for some custom type options we provide.
 - If you opt out of extending the zod prototype, use `addMongooseTypeOptions`.
 - Keep in mind that options defined with `addMongooseTypeOptions` override the ones defined in `.mongooseTypeOptions`, and the ones defined in `.mongoose` take precedence of both of these two methods.